IBM/openshift-on-ibm-cloud-workshops/2-deploying-to-openshift/documentation/4-openshift.md

 ![overview](images/lab-4-overview.png)

-1. Build and save the container
+1. Build and save the container image

   * We will create a OpenShift project
   * We will define a [build config](https://docs.openshift.com/container-platform/3.9/dev_guide/builds/index.html) for OpenShift